 Inference optimization

-If you're using a serverless endpoint (e.g., OpenAI API), much of this work is abstracted away.
-But if you're self-hosting open-source or custom models, applying the right optimization techniques lets you adapt to different use cases.
-This is how you can build faster, smarter, and more cost-effective AI applications than your competitors.
+If you're using a serverless endpoint (e.g., OpenAI API), much of this work is abstracted away, but the trade-offs still affect price, rate limits, and response time.
+If you're self-hosting open-source or custom models, applying the right optimization techniques is what lets you adapt the serving stack to your actual workload instead of accepting whatever the default runtime gives you.

 📄️ Static, dynamic and continuous batching